 Power is the ability to act.

-The symbol of the businessmen is a positive — the dollar — given to you voluntarily by trade.
+The difference between political and economic power is the difference between plunder and production, punishment and reward, theft and trade.
+Plunder, punishment, and theft belonging to the political realm; production, reward, and trade belonging to the economic realm.
+The symbol of the businessmen is positive — the dollar — given to you voluntarily by trade.
 The symbol of a bureaucrat is a negative — a gun — pointed at you.
-The man who prefers the gun to the dollar, is the man who thinks he will be controlling the gun.
+The man who prefers the gun to the dollar is the man who thinks he will be holding the gun.
 The joke is on him — the results are upon all of us.

 “Political power” refers to the power of government.
 The special nature of that power is what differentiates government from all other social institutions.
 That which makes government government, its essential attribute, is its monopoly on the use of physical force.
 Only a government can make laws–i.e., rules of social conduct backed up by physical force.
 A “government” lacking the power to use force is not a government at all, but some sort of ugly pretense, like the United Nations.

 A non-governmental organization can make rules, pass resolutions, etc., but these are not laws precisely because they cannot be enforced on those who choose not to deal with that organization.
 The penalty for breaking the rules of, e.g., a fraternal organization is expulsion from the association.
 The penalty for breaking the law is fines, imprisonment, and ultimately, death.
 The symbol of political power is a gun.

 A proper government points that gun only at those who violate individual rights, to answer the physical force they have initiated, but it is a gun nonetheless.